LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Adamantine Arrow.md

 ### The Adamant Way

 Created by millennia-worth of treatises from dozens of cultural standpoints and containing a multitude of philosophical schools, the Way can be divided into five precepts — the Hand — just as five fingers make a fist.  \
-The metaphor is simple: Hands are the primary gates for the sense of touch and the means to work one’s will; they create or destroy in equal measure, translating human desire into physicality.
+The metaphor is simple: Hands are the primary gates for the sense of touch and the means to work one’s [[Awakened Will|Will]]; they create or destroy in equal measure, translating human desire into physicality.

 ### Existence is War